ImpelsysInc/kata-2024-ctrl-alt-elite/ADRs/ADR-19-Architecture-Characteristics.md

 ### Top Three Architectural Characteristics

-1. **Security**:
+1. **Scalability**:
-    - Protects sensitive data and AI insights.
+    - Supports growing business demands by efficiently managing increased data and traffic.
-    - Complies with data privacy regulations.
+    - Ensures that AI processing can expand to handle more complex tasks and larger datasets.
-    - Prevents unauthorized access and data breaches.
+    - Enables the system to dynamically adjust resources to maintain performance during these high-demand periods.

 2. **Performance**:
     - Ensures low-latency interactions with AI and HRMS systems.